RajanBharaj/RajanBharaj.github.io/README.md

 # RajanBharaj.github.io

-A portfolio showing a collection of skills learnt while studying Computer Science and Web Programming and Applications.
+A portfolio showing a collection of skills learned while studying Computer Science and Web Programming and Applications.

 ### Topics include: